 For the pharmaceutical industry and other stakeholders, technologies such as mHealth and AI have the potential to realign healthcare communications, interaction and delivery in emerging markets, opening up access to new populations, and freeing up HCP time to focus on key inflection points in the patient relationship.

 One marked advantage in emerging markets is that, while the lack of a stable, comprehensive, well-funded healthcare infrastructure has made life difficult for both HCPs and patients, it creates more space for innovative, disruptive technologies.
-These are less likely than in developed markets to run aground on embedded systems and attitudes that may ignore their pragmatic value in favour of vested interests or the status quo.
+These are less likely than in developed markets to run aground on embedded systems and attitudes that may ignore their pragmatic value in favor of vested interests or the status quo.

 Essentially, anything is possible in emerging markets, even if nothing is ever easy.
 The possibilities in themselves should be enough to persuade companies that emerging markets present significant opportunities to remodel healthcare systems not just to local but to global benefit.